 Meanwhile, the education received by middle-class children provided a foundation for future economic privilege.
 As artisans lost control over their trades, young men had a greater incentive to invest time in education to find skilled positions later in life.
 Formal schooling was especially important for young men who desired apprenticeships in retail or commercial work.
 Enterprising instructors established schools to assist “young gentlemen preparing for mercantile and other pursuits, who may wish for an education superior to that usually obtained in the common schools, but different from a college education, and better adapted to their particular business,” such as that organized in 1820 by Warren Colburn of Boston.32 In response to this need, the Boston School Committee created the English High School (as opposed to the Latin School) that could “give a child an education that shall fit him for active life, and shall serve as a foundation for eminence in his profession, whether Mercantile or Mechanical” beyond that “which our public schools can now furnish.”33

-As middle-class youths found opportunities for respectable employment through formal education, poor youths remained in marginalized positions.
+Middle-class youths found opportunities for respectable employment through formal education, but poor youths remained in marginalized positions.
 Their families’ desperate financial state kept them from enjoying the fruits of education.
-When pauper children did receive teaching through institutions such the House of Refuge in New York City, they were often simultaneously indentured to successful families to serve as field hands or domestic laborers.
+When pauper children did receive teaching through institutions such as the House of Refuge in New York City, they were often simultaneously indentured to successful families to serve as field hands or domestic laborers.
 The Society for the Reformation of Juvenile Delinquents in New York City sent its wards to places like Sylvester Lusk’s farm in Enfield, Connecticut.
 Lusk took boys to learn “the trade and mystery of farming” and girls to learn “the trade and mystery of housewifery.”
 In exchange for “sufficient Meat, Drink, Apparel, Lodging, and Washing, fitting for an Apprentice,” and a rudimentary education, the apprentices promised obedience, morality, and loyalty.38 Poor children also found work in factories such as Samuel Slater’s textile mills in southern New England.
 Slater published a newspaper advertisement for “four or five active Lads, about 15 Years of Age to serve as Apprentices in the Cotton Factory.”39

 Just as children were expected to be sheltered from the adult world of work, American culture expected men and women to assume distinct gender roles as they prepared for marriage and family life.
 An ideology of “separate spheres” set the public realm—the world of economic production and political life—apart as a male domain, and the world of consumers and domestic life as a female one.
-(Even non-working women labored by shopping for the household, producing food and clothing, cleaning, educating children, and performing similar activities.
+(Even nonworking women labored by shopping for the household, producing food and clothing, cleaning, educating children, and performing similar activities.
 But these were considered “domestic” because they did not bring money into the household, although they too were essential to the household’s economic viability.)
 While reality muddied the ideal, the divide between a private, female world of home and a public, male world of business defined American gender hierarchy.

 The idea of separate spheres also displayed a distinct class bias.
-Middle- and upper-classes reinforced their status by shielding “their” women from the harsh realities of wage labor.
+Middle and upper classes reinforced their status by shielding “their” women from the harsh realities of wage labor.
 Women were to be mothers and educators, not partners in production.
 But lower-class women continued to contribute directly to the household economy.
-The middle- and upper-class ideal was only feasible in households where women did not need to engage in paid labor.
-In poorer households, women engaged in wage labor as factory workers, piece-workers producing items for market consumption, tavern and inn keepers, and domestic servants.
+The middle- and upper-class ideal was feasible only in households where women did not need to engage in paid labor.
+In poorer households, women engaged in wage labor as factory workers, pieceworkers producing items for market consumption, tavern- and innkeepers, and domestic servants.
 While many of the fundamental tasks women performed remained the same—producing clothing, cultivating vegetables, overseeing dairy production, and performing any number of other domestic labors—the key difference was whether and when they performed these tasks for cash in a market economy.

 Domestic expectations constantly changed and the market revolution transformed many women’s traditional domestic tasks.
 Cloth production, for instance, advanced throughout the market revolution as new mechanized production increased the volume and variety of fabrics available to ordinary people.
 This relieved many better-off women of a traditional labor obligation.
 As cloth production became commercialized, women’s home-based cloth production became less important to household economies.
-Purchasing cloth, and later, ready-made clothes, began to transform women from producers to consumers.
-One woman from Maine, Martha Ballard, regularly referenced spinning, weaving, and knitting in the diary she kept from 1785 to 1812.41 Martha, her daughters, and female neighbors spun and plied linen and woolen yarns and used them to produce a variety of fabrics to make clothing for her family.
+Purchasing cloth and, later, ready-made clothes began to transform women from producers to consumers.
+One woman from Maine, Martha Ballard, regularly referenced spinning, weaving, and knitting in the diary she kept from 1785 to 1812.41 Martha, her daughters, and her female neighbors spun and plied linen and woolen yarns and used them to produce a variety of fabrics to make clothing for her family.
 The production of cloth and clothing was a year-round, labor-intensive process, but it was for home consumption, not commercial markets.

 Similar domestic expectations played out in the slave states.
 Enslaved women labored in the fields.
 Whites argued that African American women were less delicate and womanly than white women and therefore perfectly suited for agricultural labor.
 The southern ideal meanwhile established that white plantation mistresses were shielded from manual labor because of their very whiteness.
-Throughout the slave states, however, aside from the minority of plantations with dozens of slates, the majority of white women by necessity continued to assist with planting, harvesting, and processing agricultural projects despite the cultural stigma attached to it.
+Throughout the slave states, however, aside from the minority of plantations with dozens of enslaved laborers, most white women by necessity continued to assist with planting, harvesting, and processing agricultural projects despite the cultural stigma attached to it.
 White southerners continued to produce large portions of their food and clothing at home.
-Even when they were market-oriented producers of cash crops, white southerners still insisted that their adherence to plantation slavery and racial hierarchy made them morally superior to greedy Northerners and their callous, cutthroat commerce.
+Even when they were market-oriented producers of cash crops, white southerners still insisted that their adherence to plantation slavery and racial hierarchy made them morally superior to greedy northerners and their callous, cutthroat commerce.
 Southerners and northerners increasingly saw their ways of life as incompatible.

 While the market revolution remade many women’s economic roles, their legal status remained essentially unchanged.
 Upon marriage, women were rendered legally dead by the notion of coverture, the custom that counted married couples as a single unit represented by the husband.
 Without special precautions or interventions, women could not earn their own money, own their own property, sue, or be sued.
 Any money earned or spent belonged by law to their husbands.
 Women shopped on their husbands’ credit and at any time husbands could terminate their wives’ access to their credit.
-Although a handful of states made divorce available—divorce had before only been legal in Congregationalist states such as Massachusetts and Connecticut, where marriage was strictly a civil contract, rather than a religious one—it remained extremely expensive, difficult, and rare.
+Although a handful of states made divorce available—divorce had before only been legal in Congregationalist states such as Massachusetts and Connecticut, where marriage was strictly a civil contract rather than a religious one—it remained extremely expensive, difficult, and rare.
 Marriage was typically a permanently binding legal contract.

 To be considered a success in family life, a middle-class American man typically aspired to own a comfortable home and to marry a woman of strong morals and religious conviction who would take responsibility for raising virtuous, well-behaved children.
 The duties of the middle-class husband and wife would be clearly delineated into separate spheres.
 The husband alone was responsible for creating wealth and engaging in the commerce and politics—the public sphere.
-The wife was responsible for the private—keeping a good home, being careful with household expenses, raising children, and inculcating them with the middle class virtues that would ensure their future success.
-But for poor families sacrificing the potential economic contributions of wives and children was an impossibility.
+The wife was responsible for the private—keeping a good home, being careful with household expenses, and raising children, inculcating them with the middle-class virtues that would ensure their future success.
+But for poor families, sacrificing the potential economic contributions of wives and children was an impossibility.

 VI.
 The Rise of Industrial Labor in Antebellum America